DavidAjest/Profile/README.md

 # Hello

+      div {
+        height: 100px;
+        border: 1px solid black;

         /* The flex items are positioned at the center of the cross-axis by setting the align-items property to center.
 The flex items are spaced evenly along the main-axis by setting the justify-content property to space-around. */
         display: flex;